-This Policy applies to all reports of Prohibited Conduct occurring on or after the effective date of this Policy.
-Where the date of the reported Prohibited Conduct precedes the effective date of this Policy, the definitions of misconduct in existence at the time of the report will be used.
-The Grievance Process under this Policy, however, will be used to investigate and resolve all reports made on or after the effective date of this Policy, regardless of when the incident(s) occurred.
+- all reports of prohibited conduct occurring on / after the effective date of this policy.
+Where the date of the reported prohibited conduct precedes the effective date of this policy, the definitions of misconduct in existence at the time of the report will be used.
+The grievance process under this policy, however, will be used to investigate and resolve all reports made on or after the effective date of this policy, regardless of when the incident(s) occurred. - all Brenau University faculty, staff, and students - all Brenau University instructional sites - all guests and individuals conducting business on all University property.